COSC3020/tsp-local-search-20gbrown/README.md

 ## Memory Complexity

 The worse-case memory complexity is $O(n)$.
 The reason for this is the data structures 'route' (array) and 'distance_matrix'.
 The array has a memory complexity of $O(n)$ and the 'distance_matrix' is assumed to be constant, and I believe is not dependent on the input size.

+## Note on 'noImprovementCount'

+The 'noImprovementCount' variable is reset to zero whenever a better route is found in the nested loops.
+This means that in the worst case, where there is no improvement for 'maxNoImprovement' iterations, the outer while loop runs for 'maxNoImprovement' iterations.
+However, since 'maxNoImprovement' is a constant factor, it does not change the overall worst-case asymptotic complexity.